mannisen/dialpy/README.md

 Script */scripts/DIAL_xco2_retrieval.py* writes the netcdf file into the working directory.
 Change path and the desired file name on line 109.
 Also, the netcdf code requires the data to be given in str and in `YYYYmmdd` format.

-For converting time values to unix time */utilities/time_utils.py* has function for that.
+For manipulating time values e.g. to unix time */utilities/time_utils.py* has functions for that.